wpeka/wpadcenter/README.txt

 - <strong>Display banner image ads -</strong> Manage custom banner image ads.
 - <strong>Google AdSense Account integration -</strong> Connect and load ads directly from your Google AdSense account
 - <strong>Display ads from any ad network -</strong> Amazon Shopping Ads, Media.net, DoubleClick (DFP), Ezoic, InfoLinks, Tradedoubler, Awin, Getyourguide, The Moneytizer, and more
 - <strong>Create unlimited ads -</strong> Create and manage unlimited ads.
+Maximize your marketing exposure by showing ads in all relevant zones of your website.
 - <strong>Schedule Ads -</strong> Automatically start and stop ads by using an ad scheduler.
 - <strong>Manage Ad Rotation -</strong> Configure Ad Rotation frequency.
-- <strong>Detailed Statistics and Reporting -</strong> Get detailed statistics and custom reports for ads and export to CSV.
+- <strong>Detailed Statistics and Reporting -</strong> Get detailed statistics and custom reports for ads.
+Export your reports to CSV for offline analysis.
 - <strong>Script Inserter -</strong> Insert custom code in the header, body, or footer section.
 - <strong>Custom Alignments -</strong> Create ads with custom alignment and style.
 - <strong>Place ads in Template File -</strong> Insert PHP code using template tag in your theme files to place ads anywhere on your site
 - <strong>Ads.txt -</strong> Compliant with IAB specifications for detection of ad fraud.
-- <strong>Adblock Detection -</strong> Detect ad blockers, and request users to disable them.
+- <strong>Adblock Detection -</strong> Detect ad blockers, and request users to disable them with a custom message.
 - <strong>Random Ads -</strong> Display random ads from selected ad groups on every refresh.
-- <strong>Ordered Ads (PRO) -</strong> Select multiple ads and display them in a set order.
-- <strong>Banner Sizes (PRO) -</strong> Customizable banner sizes supported.
-- <strong>Signup 3rd Party Advertisers (PRO) -</strong> Unlimited advertiser accounts.
+- <strong>Signup 3rd Party Advertisers (PRO) -</strong> Allow advertisers to select and pay for a package.
+Allow them to manage their banners and view statistics about their ads.
-- <strong>Location Based Ads (PRO) -</strong> Geo-targeted ads displayed to audiences at specific locations.
+- <strong>Location Based Ads (PRO) -</strong> Geo-targeted ads displayed to audiences from specific GEO locations.
+MaxMind DB integration supported.
 - <strong>Receive Payments (PRO) -</strong> WooCommerce integration to accept payments online from advertisers.
-Integrate with Stripe, Paypal and any other payment gateway supported by your WooCommerce.
+Integrate with Stripe, Paypal and other payment gateways supported by WooCommerce.
+- <strong>User Role Ad Visibility (PRO) -</strong> Restrict ad display based on user roles.
+You can hide your ads to specific user roles, to avoid false clicks.
+- <strong>Google Analytics Tracking Integration (Coming Soon) -</strong> Integrate with Google Analytics to see ad performance directly in your GA Dashboard.
+- <strong>Display Ads on Specific Devices (Coming Soon) -</strong> Show ads based on your users device.
+- <strong>Text Ads  (Coming Soon) -</strong> Show text based ads on your website.
+- <strong>Content Ads (Coming Soon) -</strong> Display Ads before or after specific content to improve ad relevancy.
+- <strong>Custom Ad Sizes (Coming Soon) -</strong> Choose custom ad sizes to match the layout of your website.
+- <strong>Banner Sizes (Coming Soon)-</strong> Customizable banner sizes supported.
-- <strong>AMP Ads (Coming Soon) -</strong> Insert ad codes on AMP pages.
+- <strong>Weighted Ads (Coming Soon) -</strong> Assign weights to ads in ad groups, to control frequency and order of ad display.

 == Complete Ad Management ==

 Manage all aspects of your display advertising right from your WordPress dashboard.
 Create, schedule, and automate your ad management easily.
 Advanced users can also directly add code into theme files using template tags.
+View and analyze key statistics to optimize your ad placement.

 == Unlimited Ads & Ad Groups ==

-WP AdCenterWordPress advertising plugin gives you the power to create unlimited ads, unlimited ad groups, unlimited ad Sizes & Unlimited ad Positions.
+WP AdCenter WordPress advertising plugin gives you the power to create unlimited ads, unlimited ad groups, unlimited ad Sizes & Unlimited ad Positions.
 Create as many ad groups as you require to manage your campaigns.

 == Page Builder Integration ==

-WP AdCenter WordPress ads manager integrates with Gutenberg, Elementor, Beaver Builder, and others.
+WP AdCenter WordPress ads manager integrates with Gutenberg, Elementor, Beaver Builder, Divi, Visual Bakery and others.

 == Signup Advertisers ==